-- Thyroidectomy — A thyroidectomy procedure may be considered for patients with thyroid cancer, hyperthyroidism, large goiters, thyroid nodules, thyroid cysts and Graves’ disease.
+- Thyroidectomy — A thyroidectomy procedure may be considered for patients with thyroid cancer, hyperthyroidism (Graves' disease), large goiters, thyroid nodules and thyroid cysts.
 This procedure can involve the removal of the entire thyroid or just one side of the gland.
 A total thyroidectomy is preferred for patients with larger tumors and more aggressive cancers; after this surgery, patients require daily treatment with thyroid hormone.

 - Whipple procedure — The Whipple procedure is the most common procedure used to remove pancreatic cancer and is one of the most extensive operations in surgery.
 Also called a pancreatoduodenectomy, the surgery involves the removal of parts of four organs and reconstruction of the digestive tract.
 It may also be used to treat some benign pancreatic lesions, along with cancers in the bile duct and part of the small intestine.